gdwmw/Turborepo-Next.js-Strapi-Boilerplate/apps/nextjs/README.md

 ### Structure Explanation 📚

-- **/configs**: Contains configuration files, including authentication settings and logic.
+- **/configs**: Configuration files, including authentication settings and logic.
-- **/docs**: Contains project documentation such as architectural diagrams, flowcharts, API documentation, and other technical documentation that helps understand the project structure and functionality.
+- **/docs**: Project documentation such as architecture diagrams, flowcharts, API docs, and other technical references.
-- **/public**: Contains static assets such as images, animations, and other static files.
+- **/public**: Static assets such as images and animations.
-- **/src/app**: Contains the main application pages, including login, admin, user, and others.
+- **/src/app**: Application routes/pages, including login, admin, and user areas.
-- **/src/components**: Contains reusable components throughout the application, organized following the principles of Atomic Design.
+- **/src/components**: Reusable components organized with Atomic Design principles.
-- **/src/context**: Contains context providers for state management and sharing data across components.
+- **/src/context**: Context providers for state management and cross-component data sharing.
-- **/src/hooks**: Contains custom hooks for managing state and side effects in functional components.
+- **/src/hooks**: Custom hooks for managing state and side effects.
-- **/src/layouts**: Contains layouts for various parts of the application, such as header, footer, aside, and others.
-The layouts are organized following the principles of Atomic Design, with components broken down into smaller, reusable pieces.
+- **/src/layouts**: Layouts for various parts of the app (header, footer, aside, etc.), structured using Atomic Design.
-- **/src/libs**: Contains libraries such as providers for authentication and theme management, as well as constants and others.
+- **/src/libs**: Libraries such as providers for authentication and theme management, plus constants.
-- **/src/schemas**: Contains validation schemas using Zod to ensure incoming data meets expectations.
+- **/src/schemas**: Validation schemas (Zod) to ensure incoming data meets expectations.
-- **/src/styles**: Contains global styles, CSS modules, and other styling-related files.
+- **/src/styles**: Global styles, CSS modules, and other styling-related files.
-- **/src/types**: Contains TypeScript type definitions to ensure type safety throughout the application.
+- **/src/types**: TypeScript type definitions to ensure type safety.
-- **/src/utils**: Contains utility functions used in various places within the application.
+- **/src/utils**: Utility functions used throughout the application.
-- **/src/middleware.ts**: Contains middleware functions for handling requests and responses.
+- **/src/middleware.ts**: Middleware for handling requests and responses.

 ## Installation 🚀

-To get started with this boilerplate, follow these steps:
+To get started, follow these steps:

-1. **Clone the Repository**
+1. **Clone the repository**

    ```bash
    git clone https://github.com/gdwmw/Next.js-Boilerplate.git
    cd Next.js-Boilerplate
    ```

-2. **Install Dependencies**
+2. **Install dependencies**

    ```bash
    bun install
    ```

-3. **Setup Environment Variables**
+3. **Set up environment variables**

    ```bash
    bun cpenv
    ```

-4. **Fill in the `NEXTAUTH_URL` with Local URL**
+4. **Set `NEXTAUTH_URL` to your local URL**

    ```bash
    http://localhost:3000
    ```

-5. **Get Base64 Code to Fill in the `NEXTAUTH_SECRET` Variable**
+5. **Generate a base64 value for `NEXTAUTH_SECRET`**

    ```bash
    bun base64
    ```

-6. **Run the Development Server**
+6. **Run the development server**

    ```bash
    bun dev
    ```

-7. **Access the Application**
+7. **Access the application**

    Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

 ## Commit Guidelines 📝

-When committing your changes using the `bun commit` command, please follow these steps:
+When committing changes with `bun commit`, follow these steps:

-1. **Ensure Your Changes Are Ready**
+1. **Prepare your changes**
-   Before committing, make sure that your code is properly tested and follows the project's coding standards.
+   Ensure your code is tested and complies with the project's coding standards.

-2. **Stage Your Changes**
+2. **Stage your changes**
-   Use the following command to stage your changes:
+   Stage all relevant files:

    ```bash
    git add .
    ```

-3. **Run the Commit Command**
+3. **Run the commit command**
-   Execute the commit command:
+   Execute:

    ```bash
    bun commit
    ```

-4. **Follow the Commit Prompt**
+4. **Follow the interactive prompt**
-   After running the command, a prompt will appear.
-You will be asked to select the type of change you are committing (e.g., feature, bug fix, documentation).
-Choose the appropriate type.
+   Select the appropriate change type (e.g., feature, fix, docs) when prompted.

-5. **Provide a Scope (Optional)**
+5. **Optionally provide a scope**
-   If applicable, specify the scope of your changes (e.g., a specific module or feature).
+   If relevant, specify the scope (e.g., a specific module or feature).

-6. **Write a Descriptive Subject**
+6. **Write a concise subject**
-   Write a short, imperative tense description of the change.
-Keep it concise and clear.
+   Use the imperative mood and keep it short and clear.

-7. **Add a Detailed Body (Optional)**
+7. **Optionally add a detailed body**
-   If necessary, provide a longer description of the changes in the body section.
-This can include the motivation for the change and any relevant details.
+   Include motivation, context, and implementation details if helpful.

-8. **List Breaking Changes (If Any) (Optional)**
+8. **Document breaking changes (if any)**
-   If your changes introduce breaking changes, list them in the designated section.
+   Clearly list any breaking changes in the designated section.

-9. **Confirm Your Commit**
+9. **Confirm your commit**
-   Review your commit message and confirm the commit when prompted.
+   Review the message and confirm when prompted.

-By following these guidelines, you ensure that your commit messages are informative and consistent with the project's standards.
+Following these guidelines ensures commit messages are informative and consistent with the project's standards.

 ## Contribution 🤝

-If you would like to contribute to this boilerplate, please follow these steps:
+If you would like to contribute, follow these steps:

-1. **Fork the Repository**
+1. **Fork the repository**
-   Click on the "Fork" button at the top right corner of the repository page to create your own copy.
+   Click the "Fork" button at the top right of the repository page.

-2. **Clone Your Fork**
+2. **Clone your fork**
    Clone your forked repository to your local machine:

    ```bash